iasnobmatsu/funeland/source/_posts/037-neuroimagingds.md

 - [Functional Neuroimaging Analysis in Python](https://carpentries-incubator.github.io/SDC-BIDS-fMRI/index.html): web tutorial

+# MRI Analysis in Python (Notes)

+Notes for materials from [the pybrain workshop](https://github.com/miykael/workshop_pybrain) and [this youtube video](https://www.youtube.com/watch?v=4FVGn8vodkc).

-# Processing MRI data in Python
+Two main packages used for analyzing MRI data in Python are [Nibabel](https://github.com/nipy/nibabel) and [Nilearn](https://nilearn.github.io/stable/index.html).

-next step: read [this kaggle notebook](https://www.kaggle.com/code/kiroyoussef/capstone-preprocessing) on preprocessing fmri data, and learn how to analyze MRI data in Python.
+- Nibabel: saving and loading MRI data
+- Nilearn: statistical learning with MRI data

+### Using Nibabel to Inspect Images

+The pacakge Nibable can be loaded using `import nibabel as nb`